masoodashrafi/masoodashrafi/README.md

 Hi 👋 My name is Masood Ashrafi
 ===============================

-Computer Science @ University of Waterloo & BBA @ Wilfrid Laurier University
+Computer Science @ University of Waterloo

 * 🌍  I'm based in Toronto
 * ✉️  You can contact me at [mkashraf@uwaterloo.ca](mailto:mkashraf@uwaterloo.ca)